asthma-map/asthma-map.github.io/pages/ci2.md

 ### What is new in the AsthmaMap Cellular Interactions 1.2

-The following tables provide details on the added content and the corresponding references.
+The following tables provide details on the added content in comparison with the released [version 1.1](/ci/).

 #### Endothelial cell